Tyranny of numbers

 About me (Djavad Salehi-Isfahani)

 I attended high school in Neishabour, Iran, and in 1967, after two months at Tehran University’s Faculty of Engineering, I left for UK to study economics, using a Central Bank of Iran scholarship.
-After finishing my BSc (Econ) at the University of London, Queen Mary College (now Queen Mary University) in 1971, I left for the US fro graduate school.
-I got my PhD from Harvard University in 1977.
+After finishing my BSc (Econ) at the University of London, Queen Mary College (now Queen Mary University) in 1971, I left for the US for graduate studies.
+I received my PhD from Harvard University in 1977.

 My research has been in demographic economics, energy economics, and the economics of the Middle East.
-You can learn more about my research and other writings from my personal web page.
+Recently, I have been more focused on Iran’s economy.